Prescribed $L_p$ curvature problem: Introduction

 \section{Introduction}

 The prescribed curvature problem, asks the following question:

-\begin{question} Given a positive, smooth function $f:\bbS^n\to \bbR$, is there a closed, smooth, strictly convex hypersurface whose $k$-th elementary symmetric function of the principal curvatures as a function of the unit normal vector is $f$? \end{question} The case $k=n$ of this problem is the celebrated Minkowski problem, which is completely solved; see, e.g. \cite{Lew38,Nir53,CY76,Pog78,Caf90}.
-Let $S_k$ denote the $k$-th elementary symmetric function of principal curvatures of a hypersurface.
+\begin{question} Given a positive, smooth function $f:\bbS^n\to \bbR$, is there a closed, smooth, strictly convex hypersurface whose $k$-th elementary symmetric function of the principal curvatures, $S_k$, as a function of the unit normal vector is $f$? \end{question}

+The case $k=n$ of this Question is the Minkowski problem, which is completely solved; see, e.g., \cite{Lew38,Nir53,CY76,Pog78,Caf90}.
 For the case $k<n$, in \cite{GG02}, Bo Guan and Pengfei Guan proved the following result:

 \begin{theorem}Let $\ell\geq 1$ and $f: \bbS^n\to (0,\infty)$ be a $C^{\ell,1}$-smooth, even function (i.e. $f(x)=f(-x)$ for all $x\in \bbS^n$).
 Then there exists an origin-symmetric, $C^{\ell+2,\alpha}$-smooth (for all $0<\alpha<1$), strictly convex hypersurface whose $S_k$ is equal to $f$. \end{theorem}